gilbox/react-imation/README.md

 ## [`tween(currentFrame, keyframes, [ease])`](https://github.com/gilbox/react-imation/blob/master/src/tween.js)

 The first argument, `currentFrame` is a number representing the current position in the animation **timeline**.
-It can represent actual time, or as in the example below, it can represent the current scroll position.

-The aforementioned **timeline** is represented by the `keyframes` argument which is an object whose entries represent timeline positions and their associated values.
+The aforementioned **timeline** is represented by the `keyframes` argument which is an an array of `[key, value]` touples.
+The 2 components of each touple represents a timeline position and it's state, respectively.
 Note that `tween` assumes that the keyframes are sorted.

 ```jsx